archon-laboratories/obriareus/README.md

                Each budget will run once for each distribution.
 The shortened syntax for this is indicated by making the first line under `# Budgets to Run` equal to `*`.
 The next line should contain the minimum budget.
                The line after that contains the maximum budget.
-The final line contains the increment by which the budget increases by.
+The final line contains the increment by which the budget increases.
 An example can be found in the second dataset above.

 * **Number of Trials:** The next line is skipped by the interpreter, but should be `# Number of Trials`  or something equally descriptive.
 The next line contains the number of trials that will be averaged for